OBIS-0003: Attribution Tag Data Model and Exchange Format#

 Abstract#

-This document specifies a portable data model and exchange format for attribution tags: claims that bind blockchain addresses or clusters to entities, with structured provenance, a closed confidence vocabulary, and a first-class revocation mechanism.
-The design draws on the GraphSense TagPack approach of bundling tags with shared header metadata, but commits to several concrete improvements: addresses are identified using the CAIP-10 scheme rather than chain-shorthand strings; category and abuse values are drawn from the controlled vocabularies of OBIS-0002; provenance is structured and W3C PROV-aligned rather than a single free-form source string; confidence is a closed five-level enumeration; and revocation is a first-class operation.
+This document specifies a portable data model and exchange format for attribution tags: claims that bind a blockchain address to an actor, with structured provenance and a first-class revocation mechanism.
+The design draws on the GraphSense TagPack approach of bundling tags with shared header metadata, but commits to several concrete improvements: addresses are identified using the CAIP-10 scheme rather than chain-shorthand strings; category and abuse values are drawn from the controlled vocabularies of OBIS-0002; provenance is structured and W3C PROV-aligned rather than a single free-form source string; and revocation is a first-class operation.

 1. Introduction#